• Skip to main content

 The biggest danger to using a gas grill near your apartment is the release of carbon monoxide.
 This should encourage you to be very careful when using a propane-fueled grill and to make sure that it is shut off when you are finished using it.
 Carbon monoxide poisoning can be fatal for you and your family members and/or roommates, so it is crucial to always check the grill when turning it off.

-Other issues that some people have with gas grills is that it doesn’t directly aim the heat towards the meat on the grill like infrared grills.
-This is not a major issue, but it may take a few minutes longer to cook large quantities of food.
+Other issues that some people have with gas grills is that they doesn’t directly aim the heat toward the meat on the grill like infrared grills.
+This is not a major issue, but can mean that it may take a few minutes longer to cook large quantities of food.

 The issues discussed shouldn't keep you from getting a gas grill, as they do have their strengths, such as ease of use and affordability – which is part of the reason that they're the perfect addition to your apartment balcony!